-If you have a team that is looking for development then possibly the Little League Fall Training and Development (TAD) program may be best suited for your players.
+If you have a team that is looking for development, then possibly the Little League Fall Training and Development (TAD) program may be best suited for your players.

-We wish to be assured that every young athlete has the opportunity to play at the skill level that they are comfortable with so as to enjoy the game.
-Nothing worse than having a team that needs further development playing in a division with teams that have more playing experience in a competitive setting.
-The results are never positive Teams that play in the Kino Fall League play for championships.
+We wish to be assured that every young athlete has the opportunity to play at the skill level that they are comfortable with so as to enjoy playing the game.
+Nothing is worse that having a team that needs further development playing in a division with teams that have more playing experience in a competitive setting.
+The results are never positive.

+Teams that play in the Kino Baseball Fall League play for championships.

 TIME LINE REQUIREMENTS

 SEPTEMBER 6 Coaches Orientation.
 Team that is not represented at this meeting will not be placed on the league game schedule.
 (See last page for time and location)